-- You must make a reservation in person at the Media Services desk between 10:00AM and 6:00PM.
+You must make a reservation in person at the New Media Center desk between 10:00AM and 6:00PM.

-- Each Fall and Spring semester you must have a NMC Overnight Use Agreement signed and on file at Media Services before you are given overnight access to the NMC.
+Each Fall and Spring semester you must have a NMC Overnight Use Agreement signed and on file at the New Media Center before you are given overnight access to the NMC.

 Take a look at a video tutorial about how to access the NMC overnight.
-For more information contact the Media Services desk at (202) 885-3250.
+For more information contact the New Media Center staff at (202) 885-2560.

 New Media Center